-You soon realise that the range of estimated costs in these articles is so broad that the information is of little, if any practical benefit.
+You soon realise that the range of estimated costs in these articles is so broad that the information is of little practical benefit.

-There are so many variables when it comes to accurately calculating the cost of remodelling a kitchen that working out a budget without expert guidance is fraught with danger and could lead to some very costly mistakes.
+There are so many variables when it comes to accurately calculating the cost of a kitchen remodel.
+Therefore, working out a budget without expert guidance is fraught with danger and could lead to some very costly mistakes.

-Many of our clients actually over-estimated what their kitchen renovation or replacement would cost and were pleasantly surprised when they received our all-inclusive quote.
+Many of our clients overestimated what their kitchen renovation or replacement would cost and were pleasantly surprised when they received our all-inclusive quote.

 Beware of Misinformation

 If you’re at the research phase of your project, there are a plethora of overseas websites and internet forums that deal with this topic.
 The information on these sites may bear little relevance to what is happening in Australia and can be very confusing as a consequence.

 Regardless of where you ultimately purchase your new kitchen, we suggest you do your research locally and include a discussion with a reputable kitchen manufacturer.
 We’re always happy to discuss your project at no cost and without obligation.

 Small kitchens (or kitchens where budget-priced materials and finishes are chosen) usually fall within the range of $10,000 to $15,000.
 At Imperial Kitchens, you can expect to receive custom-made cabinetry and an engineered-stone benchtop (eg. Caesarstone, Stylestone) from our “standard” range at this price point.